 🔥 Hot stuff

-- 🌸 – I'm chairing the scaling laws working group for the BigScience project!
+- 🌸 – I'm chairing the architecture & scaling working group for the BigScience project!

 Get in touch if you are interested to meet—physically or virtually, for increased social distancing in these strange times 😷.